Tremus/flac/README.md

  */
 --->

+### hacking...

+Nothing to see here.
+I'm just fiddling with the build system and running basic examples

 # Free Lossless Audio Codec (FLAC)

 FLAC is open source software that can reduce the amount of storage space